andersy005/embedded-systems-programming/Lab5/README.md

 •	BUTTON_MODE_GPIO: Button will be used as simple IO
 •	BUTTON_MODE_EXTI: Button will be connected to EXTI line with interrupt generation capability

-NVIC_IRQChannel
-Defines the Button EXTI interrupt as the interrupt to set settings for NVIC_IRQChannelPreemptionPriority
+- NVIC_IRQChannel: Defines the Button EXTI interrupt as the interrupt to set settings for
-The Button EXTI interrupt is to the lowest priority.
+- NVIC_IRQChannelPreemptionPriority: The Button EXTI interrupt is set to the lowest priority.
-NVIC_IRQChannelSubPriority
-With Interrupt of the same type, the Button EXTI is assigned the lowest sub priority.
-NVIC_IRQChannelCmd The Button EXTI interrupt is enabled
+- NVIC_IRQChannelSubPriority: With Interrupt of the same type, the Button EXTI is assigned the lowest sub priority.
+- NVIC_IRQChannelCmd: The Button EXTI interrupt is enabled